Oxford University Philharmonia

 Each Hilary term, OUPhil includes a solo concerto in the programme.
 Auditions for the soloist take place in Michaelmas and past performances have been of an extremely high standard.
 A new conductor and leader take office in Trinity term.

 We regularly perform large-scale symphonic works, with concerts in the past two years featuring Holst’s The Planets, Bernstein’s West Side Story, Stravinsky’s Firebird, Elgar’s Cello Concerto, and Price’s The Oak.
-This term we are delighted to be collaborating with the Oxford University Chorus for our performance of Mahler’s Symphony No. 2 - “Resurrection” at the Sheldonian Theatre on the 22nd of November.
+This term we are really excited to bring Shostakovich's 5th Symphony to the Sheldonian Theatre!

 OUPhil Exec Committee